AlexPeret/websharper-cookbook-tutorial/articles/cookbook-chapter-03.md

 ```

 This is pretty straightforward.
-We are allowing all endpoints to the authenticated user and allowing a few endpoints for the not authenticated one.
+We are allowing all endpoints to the authenticated user and allowing only a few endpoints for the not authenticated one.

 ## Login and Logout features<a id="sec-1-3"></a>